Samsung Galaxy A15 5G vs Motorola razr (2023)

 Which one is better?

-Grab the razr if you want a foldable design and a more premium experience - it's the most accessible new foldable in the US.
+Grab the Motorola razr (2023) if you want a foldable experience with a stunning display - it's worth it for the unique form factor.

 Who should buy each?

-Choose the Samsung Galaxy A15 5G if: you want the best battery life, need a vibrant display for media, or appreciate long software support.
+Choose the Samsung Galaxy A15 5G if: you want a vibrant display for streaming, need a long-lasting battery for travel, or prefer unmatched software support.
 (6.5" display, 90 Hz refresh)

 Conclusion